Struct SwiftAmt

 Indicates whether this SwiftAmt instance is logically null.

-public readonly bool IsNull { get; }
+public bool IsNull { get; }

 Property Value